nathabee/PomoloBee/docs/WORKLOG.md

 - **Hours Worked**: 3 hours
 - **Tasks**:
   - App : Sync cloud : retrieve locations.json fruits.json all SVG and all background in location

+###  April 16 2025
+- **Hours Worked**: 6 hours
+- **Tasks**:
+  - App : analyse solution for image, estimation in case of manual only or mix manual cloud
+  - post an image always trigger ML, post a manual estimation will trigger creation of image and estimation with self coounted nb_fruit
+  - Django add concept of image use to locate the estimation (location_xy) and removed estimation data from image (nb_fruit,...)
+  - Django add new endpoint to trigger estimation base on counting in the App : POST /api/manual_estimation/ (image optional)
+  - API App to Django add this new endpoint
+  - Django changed URL, views and modele => impact in migration, unit test , integration , non regresssion test